»Heiliger Sand«/»Holy Sands«: the oldest Jewish cemetery in Europe

 Structural Ensemble: Jewish life in Worms

-In Worms it is possible to get a clear impression of the urban situation and thereby of the course of the medieval Jewish quarter: the remains of the city wall, gate ways, and the re-development as of the 1960’s of the “Jews Alley“ along the original course of the street make it possible to physically experience the small street.
+In Worms it is possible to get a clear impression of the urban situation and thereby of the course of the medieval Jewish quarter: the remains of the city wall, gate ways, and the re-development as of the 1960’s of the »Jews Alley« along the original course of the street make it possible to physically experience the past atmosphere in the small street.
 Worthy of mention are also the historical cellar vaults below some of the newly erected houses, many of which have been assessed as part of conservational measures.
-These traces of the medieval and modern life in the “Jews Alley” should be visualized in the future for the public or even made directly accessible.
+These traces of the medieval and modern life in the street named Jewish Alley could be visualized in the future for the public or even made directly accessible.
 These are important remains although not relevant for the UNESCO-application.

 The Jewish Quarter, ca 1760

-What survived, concealed from the destruction of the Shoah, was the mikveh, donated in 1185/86.
-The underground ritual bath was created as a close adaptation of the one in Speyer, and is therefore an outstanding monumental mikveh.
+What survived, concealed from the destruction of the Crusades, Pogroms and even the Shoah, was the Mikveh, donated in 1185/86.
+The underground ritual bath was created as a close adaptation of the one in Speyer, although a bit smaller, and is therefore an outstanding monumental mikveh.
 In the future the ritual bath will be assessed and secured in the course of conservational measures.
 Since November 2016 the ritual bath is closed for grouops and individual visitors due to renovation works.
+A website informs you about the Mikveh and its renovation: www.schumstaedte.de/mikwe-worms

-The synagogue, consecrated in 1034, severely damaged during the pogroms in 1096, was replaced in 1174/75 by a new synagogue at the same site.
+The synagogue, established first in 1034, severely damaged during the pogroms in 1096, was replaced in 1174/75 by a new synagogue which was erected close to the first base.
 A women’s synagogue was added to the structure in 1212/13.
 After the destruction during the plague pogrom in 1349 and the rebuilding that followed, new vaults were added.
 Following anti-Jewish riots in 1615 the structure had to be repaired anew; in the same time period, the community decided on expansions.
 The core component here was a niche (Apsis) in the form of a half-circle, which, since the 18th century, had gained fame, even legendary status, as Rashi-Schoolroom or Rashi-Yeshiva.
 Rashi never taught there, but it is the spirit and wisdom of Rashi that find a place there.
 War and rebuilding in the 17th century led to the structure’s appearance as recognized around the world, until its deliberate destruction in the November pogrom 1938.
 The ruins after the fire from 1938 were torn down from the endof 1939 up to 1941.

 After the Shoah, the significance of ShUM remained unbroken.
 Jewish survivors who were eagerly waiting in camps for Displaced Persons to be able to emigrate from Europe visited Worms, to honor these sites of historical Judaism.
 But ShUM was also a personal affirmation that Jewish remembrance of scholarship, traditions, and history outlasts any worldly destruction.

-The old synagogue is located between the Rashi-House, built in the 1980’s, and the “Haus zur Sonne”.
-Right across from the reconstructed Synagogue stands a residential building at the site of the Levy Synagogue, inaugurated in 1875.
+Right across from the rebuilt Synagogue stands a residential building at the site of the Levy Synagogue, inaugurated in 1875.
 This synagogue's inside was vandalized in 1938, but, because of the proximity to the surrounding houses, the building was not set on fire.
 In January 1945 during an airstrike attack it suffered additional destruction; in 1947 the city removed what was left of the ruins.
 A small commemorative plaque is a reminder of the synagogue.

 The rebuilding of the synagogue could not, and cannot make up for what the community had suffered after 1933.
-More than 70 years after the end of the Shoah, however, Jewish life has made room for itself in Germany – and the old synagogue in Worms is a part of that.
-Like the mikveh, it belongs to the Jewish community Mainz-Worms.
+More than 70 years after the end of the Shoah, however, Jewish life has made room for itself in Germany – and the synagogue in Worms is a part of that.
+The Jewish community Mainz-Worms is proprietor of the Mikveh and the Synagogue.
+The Worms Synagogue conveys a lasting impression of the unbroken relevance of the attraction and significance of the ShUM-city of Worms.
+It summarizes history and present as layers of history.

-Also near the synagogue is the Rashi-House.
-Until 1971, the House of Teachings, Dance, and Weddings, which was also the hospital and retirement home of the Jewish Community, stood on the same spot.
-After the last of the deportations out of Worms it had makeshift use, for example as a place for the homeless, but continued to deteriorate and was torn down in 1971.
-The city erected the new Rashi-House above the authentic cellar vault in 1980/82.
-The City Archives and the Photo Archives are housed there, as well a Jewish Museum which has existed since 1982, making this a contact point not only for scholars and scientists, but also for genealogists and descendants of Jews from Worms.
+Also located on the Synagogue square is on its righter side a building from the 1860s, which belonged to the Jewish community.
+It housed a Jewish school after 1935 until it was closed in July 1942.
+Today the offices of the Jewish Community Worms as well as the administration offices of the ShUM-Cities Association are located there, but the building is not integrated into the UNESCO-application.
+Near the synagogueone can visit the so-called Rashi-House.
+Until 1971, the Community's House of Teachings, Dance, and Weddings, which was also the hospital and retirement home, stood on the same spot.
+After the last deportations from Worms to the Nazi-camps it had makeshift use, for example as a place for the homeless.
+It deteriorated and was torn down in 1971.
+The city erected the new building above the authentic cellar vault in 1980/82.
+The City Archives and the Photo Archives are housed there, as well a Judaica Museum which exists since 1982.
+The cellar vaults dating back to the 12th/13th century and a wall with plaster and decorations comparable to those in the Mikveh, are also part of the UNESCO-application.